 It is essential to have strong, flexible fingers, arms, and shoulders and a lot of stamina to become a great guitarist.
 Perform a few basic guitar exercises before you start practicing.
 This will warm up your hands and enhance your flexibility.
 It is an excellent way to start a training session by playing some essential scales.

 Many metal artists are also known to use finger weights or pressing their thumbs to boost their finger strength.

 Listen to great metal guitarists.
 From just listening to all the songs they perform, you can learn so much.
 It is also necessary for sound artists to develop an ear for the notes.
 Some lucky people have the "musician's ear" naturally.
 Others have to build it over time.

 Listening and playing the song you want to learn over and over again is a must.
 Even when reading tabs, this musician's ear you're going to develop comes in handy.
 Because tabs are not always precise, and when something is inaccurate, you will be able to recognize them.

 Do not Rush

 Don't be in a rush to learn new techniques and songs.
-While learning technique, you have to play the same tune over and over again until you get perfect at it.
+While learning technique, you have to play the same tune repeatedly until you get perfect at it.
 You will quickly get bored but don't rush into a new thing until you can play the one you are learning now flawlessly.
-You have years ahead of you to be a master at the metal guitar, for now, learn to perform the basics correctly.
+You have years ahead of you to be a master at the metal guitar.
+For now, learn to perform the basics correctly.